+Competitors using their smart phone or tablet for their logger sensor will be utilizing the device's preset internal settings.
 Multiple recording devices may record the flight at the same time.
 The first started recording will be considered as the primary recording and will be used for scoring.
+Flight tracks are saved in three locations to help ensure accessibility: BalloonLive Sensor SD Card, BalloonLive App and Watchmefly.net once the phone or tablet is online.

-d) Handling by competitor:
+d) Handling by competitor

-- Throughout the event the competitor is responsible for storing, charging, handling as well as the proper functioning of the devices used (phone, tablet, sensor...). - The Balloon Live app must be started 5-10 min before the intended take-off to allow proper GPS initialization.
-The recording must also be started at the same time by pulling down the red label. - The competitor is considered entering the competition flight according to the selected TDS with the start of the track recording and the take off. - During flight the recording device must remain attached to the basket (uprights or basket edge) to ensure optimum GPS reception. - Declarations must be made in 5/4 format unless otherwise stated in the TDS. - Altitudes do not need to be declared unless otherwise stated in the TDS.
-Altitudes must be indicated with the minimum needed digits. - Goal declarations are registered at the time when the DECLARE button is pushed. - Electronic marker drops are registered at the time when the DROP button is pushed. - 5-10 minutes after landing track recording must be stopped by pulling down the green label in the Balloon Live app. - For the transfer of the data, please see under point f) below.
+- Throughout the event the competitor is responsible for storing, charging, handling as well as the proper functioning of the devices (phone, tablet) and logger sensors used. - The latest version of the Balloon Live app and sensor firmware must be used. - The Balloon Live app and logger sensor must be started 5-10 min before the intended take-off to allow proper GPS initialization.
+The recording must also be started soon after by tapping the red button.

+- The competitor is considered entering the competition flight according to the selected TDS with the start of the track recording and the take-off. - The recording device and logger sensor must remain attached to the basket (uprights or basket edge) to ensure optimum GPS reception.
+The competitor is responsible to ensure placement providing proper satellite reception. - The Balloon Live app must remain in the foreground on the recording device (phone, tablet) to avoid any recording interruption. - Declarations must be made in 4/4 format unless otherwise stated in the TDS. - Altitudes do not need to be declared unless otherwise stated in the TDS.
+Altitudes must be indicated with the minimum needed digits. - Goal declarations are registered at the time when the "DECLARE x" button is pushed. (x is the number of the goal declaration slot) - Electronic marker drops are registered at the time when the "DROP x" button is pushed. (x is the number of the marker) - 5-10 minutes after landing track recording must be stopped in the action menu at the top right in the Balloon Live app. - For the transfer of the data, please leave the app open in the foreground (with flight stopped) and see under point f) below. - Each pilot is responsible for the safe and undamaged return of a rented GPS sensor supplied by the HACD.
+Damage to, or loss of an HACD provided BalloonLive Sensor or related accessories will result in the pilot being assessed a charge of up to \$500.
+If a charge is assessed, it must be paid prior to another official logger being provided.

-e) Scoring:
+e) Scoring

-Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker.

-- In case the same logger-goal is declared more than once the last valid declaration will be used. - If a electronic mark is used more than once, the first mark will be used.[/li][/list]
+- Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker. - In case the same logger-goal is declared more than once the last valid declaration will be used. - If an electronic mark is used more than once, the first mark will be used.

-f) Track data:
+f) Track data

 The track data is transferred to the server automatically if a data connection is available during flight or when made available after the flight.

 To resume the data transfer later after the flight, reopen the app and the transmission will start within a minute.
 Make sure all track points are sent before closing the app or disconnecting the internet connection of the device.
-The number of unsent track points is shown at the top right (number next to the cloud with the arrow) and will show 0 when all points are transferred.